COMMUNITY ENGAGEMENT

 Community Partners

-As DBHDD plans to successfully rollout 988, we also seek to optimize access and inclusion of services to meet the unique needs of high-risk and diverse groups.
-The 988 Community Partners Workgroup was established to engage community members representing diverse and at-risk populations to help us plan for a rollout of 988 that is effective and equitable.
-The workgroup's perspective is critical to building a crisis system for everyone, everywhere, every time.
+The 988 Community Partners Workgroup had been established to engage community members representing diverse and at-risk populations to assist in planning an effective and equitable rollout of 988.
+The workgroup's perspective was critical to building a crisis system for everyone, everywhere, every time.

 Meeting Agendas and Materials